Windows OS Hub

 Run sql query with pgAdmin

-Id is the number of employee the SERIAL key is assigned to.
+Id is the number of employees the SERIAL key is assigned to.
 This field contains a numerical value (1, 2, 3, etc.) that is increased by one with each new line.
 The next fields contain an employee’s first name and last name, their email address, and have a CHARACTER VARYING(30) type (30 characters max).
 The Age field contains an employee’s age and has an INTEGER type since it stores numbers.

 3. After you have written the SQL query code in the Query Tool, press F5, and a new table (employee) will be created in the database;